TheRock5/QtBitcoinCoreAPI/README.md

 **Qt - Bitcoin/Dogecoin API interaction**

-Simple use of the Dogecoin core API from Qt without any dependencies
+Simple use of the Dogecoin core API from Qt without any heavy dependencies

 **Example usage**